Lawmakers agree on Georgia budget with big funding boosts

 The plan spends $30.2 billion in state revenue and $57.9 billion overall.

-The Senate voted 53-0 Monday in favor of the House-Senate conference committee report, while the House had yet to debate the spending plan.
+The Senate voted 53-0 Monday in favor of the House-Senate conference committee report, while the House later voted 160-5 for it, sending the measure to Kemp, a Republican, for his signature.

 Georgia’s budget pays to educate 1.7 million K-12 students and 435,000 college students, house 45,000 state prisoners, pave 18,000 miles (29,000 kilometers) of highways and care for more than 200,000 people who are mentally ill, developmentally disabled or addicted to drugs or alcohol.